-"I'm in pain, but it's a beautiful pain" was the recent response given when I asked a loved one how they were feeling after surgery.
-Obviously the pain from the surgery paled in comparison to the pain before.
-The pain was welcomed in a sense.
+"I'm in pain, but it's a beautiful pain" was the recent response I received when I asked a loved one how they were feeling after surgery.
+I could tell from the response that the pain post-surgery paled in comparison to the pain experienced before.
+This new pain was welcomed in a sense.

 In my own life, the discomfort has often been a beautiful gift in disguise.
 A beautiful pain.
 Like the time I went to the doctor to hear my baby's heartbeat at thirteen weeks and walked out of the office with my own heart shattered.
 A perfectly formed baby on the ultrasound, but yet something wasn't right as I stared at that screen and held my breath.
 The baby was completely still and there was no illumination signaling blood flow or a heartbeat.

 No reason or satisfactory explanation.
 No ability to understand or make sense of it.
 Only an empty womb and a due date that is now an anniversary.
 But now I look at my healthy baby girl born less than a year later, and I have made peace with the pain.
 It's a bitter memory that I will not forget, but the sting of it has dulled.
 I would walk through that journey a thousand times over knowing that it led to the present tense I live in now.

 The truth is that no one wants the gift of pain, and no one welcomes it.
 If I were to tell my children that I'm going to give them the gift of pain for Christmas, it would not go over well.
 Western culture, in particular, has a tendency to avoid suffering and will go to extremes to alleviate it, hence a society that is in massive debt and saturated in addiction.